kaydurgu/insta_analysis/README.md

 This project is a Django-based web application that allows users to analyze Instagram profiles by providing a username.
 It utilizes the Instagram API to gather information about the specified user and presents various analytics and insights about their profile.

-**This project was developed as a part of the Thesis diploma work, situational task 2.**

 ## System Architecture